Blackprint/blackprint.github.io/docs/Custom Nodes/Node.md

 ## Node Registration
+Node registration is required as this is the main part that will process the received data flow from Blackprint Engine.
 To register a node into Blackprint Engine, you need to prepare class that extends `Blackprint.Node` and register it with `Blackprint.registerNode(namespace, class)`.

 > Every node must be registered in a namespace and every namespace need to be capitalized.
 Don't use symbol for the namespace except `.`, `_`, `/`.
 In some programming language, the dot `.` symbol will be converted into underscore `_`.